VisteonSofia/practice2/requirements/FT_blinkers.md

 * UC2 When left button is pressed and right blinker is ON Then activate the left blinker after end of current blinking cycle.
 * UC3 When left button is pressed and left blinker is ON Then deactivate the left blinker after end of current blinking cycle.
 * UC4 When a button is double pressed withing 50 ms Then one press shall be triggered.
-* UC5 When a blinker button and hazzards button is pressed withing 50 ms Then hazzards takes priority.
+* UC5 When a blinker button and hazzards button are pressed withing 50 ms Then hazzards takes priority.
 * UC6 When multiple blinker buttons are pressed withing 50 ms Then last one takes priority.
 * UC7 When hazzards button is pressed and hazzards are OFF Then activate the hazzards after end of current blinking cycle.
 * UC8 When hazzards button is pressed and hazzards are ON Then deactivate the hazzards after end of current blinking cycle.
 * UC9 When blinker is ON Then it shall play a sound until light is deactivated.
-* UC9 When blinker is ON Then it shall play a sound until light is deactivated.
+* UC10 When hazzards are ON and press a blinker button Then hazzards shall remain active.

 #### Peer Review Comments
 * PRC1 regarding R1:"The feature will run every 50ms" >>> Run does not defined expected action.